Original airdate: 11/30/2005

 - Aluminium Christmas Trees: Not only is ALF a real organization, but their portrayal, attacking innocent civilians and terrorism for the sake of animal rights, is very close to what the organization has done in real life.

-- Bait-and-Switch: The ending of the episode looks like it's setting up a Real After All gag where Jambu really does end up with a civilization on the moon, only for reality to set in when it cuts to the whale's lifeless body.
+- Bait-and-Switch: The ending looks like it's setting up a Real After All gag where Jambu really does end up with a civilization on the moon, only for reality to set in when it cuts to the whale's lifeless body.

 - Because It Amused Me: The whole reason Brian and Mike don't turn themselves in is because Brian insists to Mike that their prank is still funny, even when it's clear that several people will and do die as a result.
 Though the possibility of being fired also contributed.

 - Downer Ending: The boys think it's a Bittersweet Ending, Willzyx (Jambu) is gone, but with his own kind.
-In reality it's this, several died including the whale after it landed on the moon
+In reality, several died including the whale after it landed on the moon.

 - Dude, Not Funny!: Mike keeps telling Brian this, about their prank on the boys having gone too far.
-It ends up being Mike's last words.
+It ends up being Mike's last words, with Brian admitting it went too far this time.

 - Hoist by His Own Petard: Mike's (ironically the more responsible of the two) prank gets him killed by ALF at the end.